sf-bobolinks-2016/Instabobos/README.md

 ![alt text](./docs/ig_credentials.png)

 ### In the APP
-#### Add your credentials to the controller Instagram.rb:
+#### Add your credentials to the controller app/controllers/instagram.rb:
 ```
   config.client_id = "2b089c3e792e413e83df3a594xxxxx"
   config.client_secret = "9302a2b100ae4494a8d43c65xxxxxx"
 ```

-#### Get the access_token :S
+#### Run it
+	0 bundle install
-	0 Shotgun
+	1 Shotgun
-	1 Visit '/'
+	2 Visit '/'
-	2 Press the Instagram Logo
+	3 Press the Instagram Logo
-	3 Authorize
+	4 Authorize
-	4 PROFIT!!!
+	5 PROFIT!!!

 #### And the token ???
 In the servers logs (terminal)